 There are several safety precautions that a person who likes going on the internet should consider.
 First and foremost, avoid shady sites.
 We are currently discussing online betting, but this applies to web surfing in general.
 There are many websites promising to blow you away with their content, basing their ads on cookies, but a whole bunch of them are not exactly legitimate.
 If you do your research and find a website/company that has been around for years, it is less likely that this is a scam site, bent on stealing your info.

-If you use betting sites that are tried and true, your privacy is secure.
+If you use betting sites that are tried and true, your privacy is secure and you can claim your smarkets bonus safely without having to worry.
 They need you as a client and they will do everything in their power to keep you as their client, including, but not limited to, protecting your information.
 Compromised customer data is bad for business.
 It is for this reason that there are safety protocols and data encryption to help you, and your favorite betting site operators and owners sleep better at night.

 While safety measures used are strong, they are not omnipotent.
 There are some things you as well should consider doing to protect yourself.
 One of them is using a good password.
 Avoid obvious passwords, like your birthday, phone number, the name of a loved one and things that seem clever, but are predictable (namely, qwerty).
 You could come up with your own idea for a password, or just use a password generator, as they provide upper and lowercase character, special characters and numbers within a single password.